sumitpatra6/python-lambda/README.md

 - cd package
 - zip -r ./deployment.zip .
 - cd ../
-- zip -g deployment.zip src
+- zip -r -g deployment.zip src

 ` This will create the deployment.zip file which willl have all the requirements as well as the source code.

+## steps to set up an API gateway